Ivana505/funky-keyboard/README.md

 #### Unsolved bugs
 During the regular check up of the Webpage I have noticed favicon.com error.
+~~During the regular check up of the Webpage I have noticed favicon.com error.
 When investigating with our Slack community I have tried to fix the issue by adding favicon.ico to my website and adding link href (`<link href="./readme/favicon.ico" rel="icon" type="image/x-icon">`)to head of html but it did not fix it.
+I have also tried to follow reccommendations from Github Community here but nothing seem to fix this bug.~~
-I have also tried to follow reccommendations from [Github](https://github.com/) Community [here](https://github.community/t/i-have-no-idea-what-the-interest-cohort-is/179780/8) but nothing seem to fix this bug.
+Update: this is now working as intended.

 ![unsolved bug](assets/images/favicon-bug.png)

 ## Deployment